d12frosted/elpa-mirror/gnu/llm-readme.txt

   user-api-key)'.
 The client application will use this provider to call all the generic functions.

-  A list of all the functions:
+  A list of all the main functions:

   • `llm-chat provider prompt': With user-chosen `provider' , and a `llm-chat-prompt' structure (containing context, examples,